sf-wdi-24/modules/week-02-ajax-and-js-objects/day-01/module-01/readme.md

 http://jsfiddle.net/eerwitt/uxazkv8m/

 # What is a debugger?
-* Show a complex program
-* Show a debugger
-* Some quotes from industry

 # Launching Chrome's JavaScript Debugger

 * Launch from inspecting element
 * Launch from keyword

 # Set a break point in Chrome's JavaScript Debugger

 * Debugging with console logging.
 * What is a break point.
 * Why set a break point.
 * Ask people to try setting a breakpoint.
 * Use the `debugger` keyword to set a breakpoint.

 # Inspect a variable's state while execution is paused

 * Look at a variables value
 * Inspect an object
 * Update an object

 # Continue execution of the program

 * When to continue

 # Stepping in and over code

 * Investigate deeper
 * Ignore misleading statements

 # Using the watch list in Chrome's JavaScript Debugger

 * Create for loop
 * Show outer scope, and inner scope

 # Conclusion

 * Challenge to try using the debugger.
 * Compare difficulty of debugging something more complex.
 * Practice with this tool will help in the projects you create and your ability to do them quicker.